 “I ain’t even shook your hand and you’ve already got the job.”

-Dunc looked over his shoulders.
+Duncan looked over his shoulders.
 “Seriously?”

 “Don’t get too excited, kid,” Ryba muttered, “You haven’t read the small print.”

-Dunc turned out to be another valuable member of the Give Me Head team.
+Duncan turned out to be another valuable member of the Give Me Head team.
 He brought more experience than most when it came to translating ideas scribbled on notepads into something tangible.

 From the snippets of notes we have restored and read, it appears that Chipmunk was another evil tech company.
-They manufactured and surgically installed computer chips which allowed subscribers to enter a virtual reality playground where they could spend their candy on stupid gadgets and gambling as the Screamer.
+They manufactured and surgically installed computer chips which allowed subscribers to enter a virtual reality playground where they could spend their candy on stupid gadgets and gambling in the Screamer.
 Plus some free fairly rubbish software ranging from a Cyberpig detector to accurate weather reports because as we all know inaccurate weather report are of little use to anyone.
 The only stickler is that everything in this utopia costs a fortune and is deliberately more addictive than Gunther’s crystal pizza.

 Leave a comment